vixen-project/vixen/README.md

 Download
 ---------

+If you are not familiar with Python you can install ViXeN using a very simple binary installer on all the major platforms.
 To try out ViXeN please download a binary installer from here:

   https://github.com/vixen-project/vixen/releases

 These are very easy to install, basically just download, unzip, and run.

+If you are familiar with Python packages, you can install ViXeN using the standard Python mechanisms of either running `python setup.py install` or with [pip](https://pip.pypa.io/) using `pip install vixen`.

 History